Palladium's Properties, Characteristics, and Applications

 A Soft, Rare Metal Valued for Its Catalytic Properties

 Palladium is a soft, rare, silvery-white metal that is valued for its catalytic properties and shares many of the characteristics common to the platinum group metal (PGM), such as a relatively high melting point and high density.
 Although high for a metal, palladium's melting point and density are the lowest of the PGMs.

 - Atomic Number: 46

 Palladium, much like platinum, is very resistant to oxidation and corrosion and has excellent catalytic properties.
 This is mainly due to the fact that palladium has an abnormal - and astounding - ability to absorb hydrogen gas at a rate of 900 times its own volume.
 Soft and ductile when annealed, palladium increases with strength and hardness when cold annealed.
 Palladium is also chemically stable and conductive, making it useful for applications in the electronics industry.

 In 1803, William Hyde Wollaston was able to isolate palladium from other PGMs by dissolving platinum ore in aqua regia (hydrochloric and nitric acid) mixture along with ammonium chloride and iron.
-However, there were no commercial applications for palladium until the of the 20th century.

 One of the first unique applications for palladium, which still continues, was in developing photographic prints.
 The process, known as 'platinotype', which can use either platinum or palladium, was used as early as the late 18th century.

 But palladium, like all PGMs, was inhibited by its rarity and high price.
 This began to change after the discovery of large stores of the metals were discovered in South Africa in the 1920s and Canada in the 1930s.
 Not long after this, palladium and platinum began to be used in dental alloys.

 By the 1960s, research into platinum and palladium's catalytic properties were resulting in new applications in chemical processing, including polyester production and fuel cracking.